-If you are approached by a policeman before you answer any questions You should give this matter your careful consideration because all statements, can later be used against you court
+If you are approached by a police officer, before you answer any questions, you should give this matter careful consideration because all statements can later be used later against you in court.

-If you are offered by the police any promises to sign a document or if you are threatened, coerced, or forced to sign anything, advise your attorney immediately as this must be brought to the court’s attention.
+If you are offered promises by the police for signing a document, or threatened, coerced, or forced to sign anything, advise your attorney immediately.

-You are arrested when law enforcement officers take you into custody or otherwise deprives you of your freedom.
-In essence when you are longer free to leave.
+You are under arrest when law enforcement officers take you into custody or otherwise deprives you of your freedom.
+In essence, when you are no longer free to leave.

 Based upon reasonable suspicion that you may be involved in criminal activity, a police officer may require you to identify yourself and explain your presence at a particular time, without arresting you.
-Under Florida law, the officer may not remove you from the immediate vicinity without making an arrest, unless you voluntarily accompany the officer to some other location.
-If a police officer requests that you accompany him to the police station you should contact a lawyer before agreeing to anything.
+Under Florida law, the officer may not remove you from the immediate vicinity without making an arrest, unless you voluntarily accompany the officer to another location.
+If a police officer requests that you accompany him to the police station, you should contact a lawyer before agreeing to anything.

 If the officer believes that you are armed, he or she may under certain limited circumstances conduct a limited pat-down of your outer garments for the purpose of detecting weapons.
-However, each case if different and Ms Davide can discuss with you the specifics of your case.
+However, each case is different and Ms. Davide can discuss with you the specifics of your case.

 The material on this page represents general legal advice.
 Since the law is continually changing, some of the provisions contained here may be out of date.
 It is always best to consult a criminal defense attorney about your legal rights and responsibilities regarding your particular case.